ilhan007/ui5con25-handson/docs/3_Develop_ChatMessage.md

 ## 3. Update The `ChatMessageTemplate` Template

 Currently, the `ChatMessage` shows plain text.
-Let's use of the `slot` element to render the text content, passed to the `ChatMessage`.
+Let's use of the `slot` element to render any text content, passed to the `ChatMessage`.

 Update `src/ChatMessageTemplate.tsx` with the following: